 Choose whichever 4 you think are most important for people searching.
 For reviews always include the venue and city.
 Please don’t duplicate a tag that repeats a catagory eg tagging something with ‘Review’ when you’ve already given it the category ‘Review’ – the point of the tags are to add additional information to the categories.

 SEO & Keywords:

-With new updates to Yoast and WordPress, you can now only have one keyword for each article.
+With new updates to Yoast and WordPress, you can now only have one keyword or phrase for each article.
 Please go by the following rules for working out how to pick.

 Please feel free to review any production you wish.
 We are also happy for you to contact venues or production companies to request single press comps – please don’t request more than one ticket though.
 In order to make sure that we’re not all writing to the same people – if you do want to contact a venue or production company to request a comp – just drop us an email to firstname.lastname@example.org and we can confirm no one else got there before you.
 The basic things to include when requesting a comp are the night(s) you’re free to attend, a link to a previous review you’ve written on Theatre Bubble so they have a sample of your work – and a little bit about Theatre Bubble itself.
 Here’s a sample couple of sentences you can use:

 Theatre Bubble is dedicated to giving the view from within the theatre industry, from reviews, to news as well as comment and blogs.
 We have a monthly readership of over 6,000 unique users, and a weekly newsletter with over 900 subscribers.

 If you do receive tickets for a show please make sure you attend, and publish your review promptly.
 Ideally within 24hrs but never any later than 48hrs.
 If for any reason you can’t attend please let the company know as soon as possible so they can resell your ticket.